 The Marengo County 9-1-1 Communications Center is manned 24 hours a day, 7 days a week, 365 day a year.
+Presently, the Center employees a 9-1-1 Director, an assistant director, and 8 full time dispatchers.

-These two dispatchers dispatch calls to:
+These two dispatchers dispatch for:

 Demopolis Police Department